DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 In the first task, we've seen how we can use the Telegram node to send messages from our automation.

-Add a new node `Send a chat action`, set the Chat ID property with the value from the first task, and connect it to the AI Agent output.
+Add a new node `Send a chat action`, set the `Chat ID` property with the value we've got from the first task, set the `Operation` type to `Send Messasge` and connect it to the AI Agent output.
 Now let's re-run the workflow again.
 Click on the `Send a text message` node.

 Now that we've re-run the workflow, we have an input parameter passed